This Mayo-free Potato Salad is easy to make, vegan and gluten-free. It's the perfect side dish to serve in the warmer months.

 - This potato salad will keep in the fridge for up to 3 days in an airtight container.

-- Store the leftover dressing in the fridge for a few months.
+- Store leftover dressing in the fridge for a few weeks.
 I like to store mine in a mason jar or another jar or bottle that can be closed tightly.
-Just shake the dressing to mix everything together before using it.
 The olive oil will harden in the refrigerator, just allow it to come to room temperature for a few minutes before using.

 Comments